Frequently Asked Questions

 We tailor rates to your training needs.
 Please contact instructor Burke Mees for a discussion.
-Generally the rates can be found at the “Flight Training and Rates” page on this website.
+Generally the rates can be found at the “Details and Pricing” page on this website.
 See also our "What To Expect" page by clicking here.

 How long are your flight instruction sessions?